 The attorneys at Brown, Bradshaw & Moffat, LLP represent men and women charged with drunk and drugged driving crimes throughout Greater Salt Lake including the communities of Riverton, Holladay, Taylorsville, Magna, Kearns, Midvale, Herriman, Copperton Township and Millcreek.
 Our lawyers represent clients in Salt Lake County and the surrounding areas including Davis County, Utah County, Morgan County, Tooele County, Summit County and Wasatch County.

 Our criminal defense attorneys fight DUI cases throughout Salt Lake County and the surrounding areas.
-Whether this is your first DUI case or the second charge for DUI, let us help you fight the case.
 We represent clients who took a breath test or a blood test with an alcohol concentration over the legal limit.